datainquiry/pybottrader/README.md

 - Financial indicators for streaming data.
 They don´t make calculations from scratch but instead by keeping memory of previous results (intended to be use with real time data).
-A `update` method is used to update their results.
-They use a bracket notation to bring access to results, like ind[0] for the most recent result and ind[-1] for the previous one.
-Current implemented indicators are MA (simple moving average), EMA (exponential moving average), and ROI (return of investment).
+An `update` method is used to push new data and update their results.
+They use a bracket notation to bring access to results, like `ind[0]` for the most recent result and `ind[-1]` for the previous one.
+Current implemented indicators are `MA` (simple moving average), `EMA` (exponential moving average), and `ROI` (return of investment).
 - Data streamers to read or retrieve sequential data.
-They provided a `next` method to bring access the next data item.
+They provide a `next` method to bring access to the next data item.
 Current data streamers implemented:
   `CSVFileStreamer` and `YFinanceStreamer` (based on the `yfinace` library.)
-- Portfolio managers to implement buy and sell policies and deliver orders.
+- Portfolio managers, to implement buy/sell policies and deliver orders.
-  Currently only the `DummyPortfolio` is implemented, one that when receives a `buy` signal buys everything that it can with its available cash, and sells all its assets when receives a `sell` signal.
-This portfolio is used for back-testing.
+  Currently only a `DummyPortfolio` is implemented, one that when receives a `buy` signal buys everything that it can with its available cash, and sells all its assets when receives a `sell` signal.
+This portfolio can be used for back-testing.
 - A strategy model, so the user of this library can implement it owns strategy.
-  The purpose of a strategy is to consume a data streamer and produce BUY/SELL signals.
+  The purpose of a strategy is to consume a data stream and produce BUY/SELL signals.
-- Traders, that are bot the based on a data stream, a strategy, and a portfolio, run the trading operations.
-Currently only a base Trader is offered, useful for back-testing.
+- Traders, these are bot the based on a data stream, a strategy, and a portfolio, run the trading operations.
+Currently only a basic Trader is offered, useful for back-testing.

 Using this library looks like: